rodrez/phaser-map/server/README.md

 - REST API for messages and rooms
 - WebSocket-based real-time updates
 - SQLite database for persistent storage
+- **Player leaderboards** for tracking achievements and competition

 ## Getting Started